Deep Learning-Based Human Pose Estimation: A Survey: 3D human pose estimation

-Compared with the kinematic model, which produces human poses or skeletons, volumetric models can recover high-quality human mesh, providing extra shape information of human body.
-As one of the most popular volumetric models, the SMPL model \cite{SMPL:2015} has been widely used in 3D HPE, e.g., \cite{Bogo:ECCV:2016}\cite{Lassner2017}\cite{tan2017BMVC}\cite{Tung2017}\cite{Hassan2019PROX}\cite{Kolotouros2019SPIN}\cite{Doersch2019Sim2real}\cite{Jiang_2020_CVPR}\cite{xu2020Low_Resolution}\cite{Zhang_2020_CVPR_Object_Occluded}, because it is compatible with existing rendering engines.
+\textbf{Volumetric models are used to recover high-quality human mesh}, providing extra shape information of the human body.
+As one of the most popular volumetric models, the SMPL model \cite{SMPL:2015} has been widely used in 3D HPE, e.g., \cite{Bogo:ECCV:2016,Kolotouros2019SPIN,zhu2019detailed,Arnab_2019_CVPR,Moon_I2L_MeshNet,Zhang_2020_CVPR_Object_Occluded,Li_2021_CVPR,pymaf2021}, because it is compatible with existing rendering engines.
 Tan et al. \cite{tan2017BMVC}, Tung et al. \cite{Tung2017}, Pavlakos et al. \cite{pavlakos2018humanshape}, and Omran et al. \cite{omran2018nbf} regressed SMPL parameters to reconstruct 3D human mesh.
 Instead of predicting SMPL parameters, Kolotouros et al. \cite{kolotouros2019cmr} regressed the locations of the SMPL mesh vertices using a Graph-CNN architecture.
-Zhu et al. \cite{zhu2019detailed} combined the SMPL model with a hierarchical mesh deformation framework to enhance the flexibility of free-form 3D deformation.
-Kundu et al. \cite{kundu_ECCV2020_Appearance_Consensus} included a color-recovery module in the SMPL model to obtain vertex color via reflectional symmetry.
-Arnab et al. \cite{Arnab_2019_CVPR} pointed out that methods using the SMPL model usually fail on the in-the-wild data.
-They employed the bundle adjustment method to cope with occlusion, unusual poses and object blur.
-Doersch and Zisserman \cite{Doersch2019Sim2real} proposed a transfer learning method to regress SMPL parameters by training on the synthetic human video dataset SURREAL \cite{SURREAL2016}.
 Kocabas et al. \cite{kocabas2020vibe} included the large-scale motion capture dataset AMASS \cite{AMASS2019} for adversarial training of their SMPL-based method named VIBE (Video Inference for Body Pose and Shape Estimation).
-VIBE leveraged AMASS to discriminate between real human motions and predicted pose by pose regression module.
-Since low-resolution visual content is more common in real-world scenarios than the high-resolution visual content, existing well-trained models may fail when resolution is degraded.
-Xu et al. \cite{xu_ECCV2020_contrastive_learning} introduced the contrastive learning scheme into self-supervised resolution-aware SMPL-based network.
-The self-supervised contrastive learning scheme uses a self-supervision loss and a contrastive feature loss to enforce the feature and scale consistency.
+VIBE leveraged AMASS to discriminate between real human motions and those predicted by the pose regression module.
+Since low-resolution visual content is more common in real-world scenarios than high-resolution visual content, existing well-trained models may fail when the resolution is degraded.
+Xu et al. \cite{xu_ECCV2020_contrastive_learning} introduced the contrastive learning scheme into a self-supervised resolution-aware SMPL-based network.
+The self-supervised contrastive learning scheme uses a self-supervision loss and a contrastive feature loss to enforce feature and scale consistency.
+Choi et al. \cite{TCMR_Choi_2021} presented a temporally consistent mesh recovery system (named TCMR) to smooth 3D human motion output using a bi-directional gated recurrent unit.
+Kolotouros et al. \cite{kolotouros2021prohmr} proposed a probabilistic model using conditional normalizing flow for 3D human mesh recovery from 2D evidence.
+Zheng et al. \cite{ce2021gtrs} designed a lightweight transformer-based method that can reconstruct human mesh from 2D human pose with a significant computation and memory cost reduction, while the performance is competitive with Pose2Mesh \cite{Choi_2020_ECCV_Pose2Mesh}.